modernmt/modernmt/TEST.md

 ## Output

-Each test print on the standard ouput a json containg both a fixed structure and a maps depending on the nature of the test.
+Each test prints on the standard ouput a json containg both a fixed structure and a map depending on the nature of the test.

 The structure of the json is the following:
 ```